DanielMoscoso/100day_challenge/Readme.txt

 		-Exception handling: FileNotFoundError.
 		-Simple exception handling: I chose to do it this way since it can be tackled with an 'if statement', and there is also no error it can possibly produce.
+		-Bettere labeling for the pop up windows: They now state if the user is in 'known' or 'unknown' pop up window.
 ===============================================================================